V-Rajasekar/README/Java/OCJP11/Part-II/Chapter13-Annotations.md

 ```

 #### @Inherited Annotation

+- Annotations annotated with @Inherited will ONLY get inherited from some superclass (and not through an interface) and only when declared at the class level(not for methods, fields, parameters, etc)
-* `@Inherited` when its applied to a class, subclass will inherit the annotations information found in the parent class.
+- `@Inherited` when its applied to a class, subclass will inherit the annotations information found in the parent class.

 ```java
 // Vertebrate.java
 import java.lang.annotation.Inherited;